mithril-security/blindai/README.md

 docker login registry.mithrilsecurity.io
 ```

-Then run the "Remote-Containers: Open Folder in Container..." command from the Command Palette or if available click on ""Reopen in container" in the popup at the bottom-right of the window.
+Then run the "Remote-Containers: Open Folder in Container..." command from the Command Palette or if available click on "Reopen in container" in the popup at the bottom-right of the window.

 ### Cargo integration with Fortanix EDP